dotnet/docs-aspire/docs/messaging/rabbitmq-integration.md

 By default, .NET Aspire integrations enable [health checks](../fundamentals/health-checks.md) for all services.
 For more information, see [.NET Aspire integrations overview](../fundamentals/integrations-overview.md).

-The .NET Aspire RabbitMQ integration handles the following:
+The .NET Aspire RabbitMQ integration:

 - Adds the health check when <xref:Aspire.RabbitMQ.Client.RabbitMQClientSettings.DisableHealthChecks?displayProperty=nameWithType> is `true`, which attempts to connect to and create a channel on the RabbitMQ server.
 - Integrates with the `/health` HTTP endpoint, which specifies all registered health checks must pass for app to be considered ready to accept traffic.

 ### Observability and telemetry

 .NET Aspire integrations automatically set up Logging, Tracing, and Metrics configurations, which are sometimes known as *the pillars of observability*.
 For more information about integration observability and telemetry, see [.NET Aspire integrations overview](../fundamentals/integrations-overview.md).
-Depending on the backing service, some integrations may only support some of these features.
+Depending on the backing service, some integrations might only support some of these features.
 For example, some integrations support logging and tracing, but not metrics.
 Telemetry features can also be disabled using the techniques presented in the [Configuration](#configuration) section.

 #### Logging